- Course information

 Creative design techniques

 Learning from home with our live online classes, create greeting cards, bookmarks, and small images to display by learning about the building blocks of design and their application with different creative techniques.
 Learn about the fascinating visual elements of art and design including colour, line and texture, and develop your creative skills with painting, collage, pattern and print making techniques.
 You will learn how to adapt and develop these skills to produce your own works of art, craft and design.

 - Wednesdays 1pm to 3pm - online via Zoom

 Knowing how to sew is a valuable skill.
 In a room dedicated to sewing, equipped with sewing machines and large windows to let the daylight in, you can learn the important basics of sewing.
 Gradually building up your skills, you be able to create your own items, starting with a cushion.

 Design and create beautiful embroidery by hand with simply a needle, thread and fabric.
 Learn how to create and use the many different stitches and techniques of hand embroidery.
 The course is for complete beginners or for those with some skills already, it will help refresh your knowledge and explore more possibilities with your needlework.

 Get in touch and how to enrol

-Following an informal interview with a team member you may be eligible to join this programme of courses.
-Terms and conditions relating to these courses are below, however our Customer Service Team will be happy to provide you with more details or put you in touch with the Passport to Wellbeing Team.
+Following an informal interview with a team member you may be eligible to join this course programme.
+Terms and conditions relating to Passport to Wellbeing courses are below, however our Customer Advisors will be happy to provide you with more details or put you in touch with the Passport to Wellbeing Team.